Kitsumori/sora-assistant/README.md

 This assistant is for markets, family calendar, games

-## TODO list

-[ ] Logger

-[ ] Add crypto currencies

-[ ] Add calendar conection if it is posible

-[ ] Add welcome for new members

-[ ] Recolect data about members, and send the opening and closing market price in private.

 ## Install

-Create and config .env file with the variables
+Create and config .env file in src directory with the variables

 - DISCORD_TOKEN
 - GUILD